Sonnet 89

 Why must I praise you in a dying art,

-When newer forms may praise with greater fame?
+When newer forms might win you greater fame?

 What justice to your grace do words impart,